laravel/vapor-docs/1.0/resources/logs.md

 ## Introduction

-As you may know, Laravel provides support for a variety of powerful log handlers.
+As you may know, Laravel provides support for a variety of logging services.
 By default, when using Vapor, your application will use the AWS CloudWatch service when logging messages.

 ## Visualize Logs